REC008/Flower-Prediction-Naive-Bayes/README.md

 2. Add the Basics and Iris Folder in it
 3. Add the Dataset to the Basics Folder
 4. Add the db.sqlite3 file in that folder
+5. Change the path of the dataset in the views.py
-5. Finally Add the manage.py file
+6. Finally Add the manage.py file
-6. Add /Home in the url generated
+7. Add /Home in the url generated
-7. Run the code using the "python manage.in runserver" in terminal
+8. Run the code using the "python manage.in runserver" in terminal